Cloudzero/samwise/README.md

 ### So, what was missing from the AWS CLI and SAM CLI?
 One of the greatest things about the Serverless Framework CLI (or `sls`) is its ease of use and flexibility.
-With `sls` you could go from and idea to your first running Serverless application with a small amount of yaml and a few lines of code and then on to a running Serverless app with a single command line deploy.
+With `sls` you could go from an idea to your first running Serverless application with just a small amount of yaml, a few lines of code and a single command line deploy.
 In addition `sls` provided a clear indication of success or failure after deploy along with a nice summary.

 While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling (at least today) falls short of this goal :disappointed: